munificent/craftinginterpreters/book/methods-and-initializers.md

 <aside name="load">

 The preceding call to `defineVariable()` pops the class, so it seems silly to call `namedVariable()` to load it right back onto the stack.
-Why no collapse those two and leave it on the stack?
+Why not simply leave it on the stack in the first place?
 We could, but in the [next chapter][super] we will insert code between these two calls to support inheritance.
 At that point, it will be simpler if the class isn't sitting around on the stack.

 [super]: superclasses.html

 </aside>

-This means that when we execute each `OP_METHOD` instruction, the top of the stack contains the class followed by the closure for the method.
+This means that when we execute each `OP_METHOD` instruction, the top of the stack is the closure for the method with the class right under it.
 Once we've reached the end of the methods, we no longer need the class and pop it off the
 stack: